Boundless Immigration: What $1,349 Actually Buys in 2026

 Ready for Visa Team

 If you have spent any time researching marriage-based visas, you have almost certainly come across Boundless Immigration.
 They are one of the most visible names in the immigration services space, and their marketing is everywhere — search results, social media ads, immigration forums.
-Their pitch is straightforward: for $995 or more, they will guide you through the entire visa filing process, handle the paperwork, and include an independent attorney review before your application is submitted.
+Their pitch is straightforward: for somewhere between $699 and $2,399 depending on which path you take, they will guide you through the entire visa filing process, handle the paperwork, and (in their Premium tiers) include licensed-attorney review before your application is submitted.

 For couples navigating the immigration system for the first time, that pitch sounds appealing.
 The U.S. visa process is notoriously complex, and the consequences of making a mistake on your application are real.
 A missed form, an inconsistent answer, or an incomplete evidence package can lead to delays, requests for additional evidence, or even a denial.
 Having someone in your corner who knows what they are doing can feel like a lifeline.

-But $995 is a lot of money — especially when you are already staring down government filing fees, medical examination costs, travel expenses, and all the other financial demands of the immigration process.
-Before you hand over your credit card, you deserve an honest breakdown of what Boundless actually delivers, where it genuinely shines, where it falls short, and whether the investment makes sense for your specific situation.
+But even the cheapest Boundless tier is a meaningful expense — especially when you are already staring down government filing fees, medical examination costs, travel expenses, and all the other financial demands of the immigration process.
+Before you hand over your credit card, you deserve an honest breakdown of what Boundless actually delivers at each tier, where it genuinely shines, where it falls short, and whether the investment makes sense for your specific situation.

 This review is not a hit piece.
 Boundless is a real company doing real work for real couples, and they deserve a fair evaluation.
 At the same time, we are not going to sugarcoat the limitations.
 Let us get into it.